AlexMussell/alexmussell.github.io/_posts/2020-02-27-python-decorators.markdown

 layout: post
 title: Python Decorators
 date: 2020-02-25 19:30:00 +0000
-categories: Python Decorators
+categories: Python Decorators Basics
 excerpt: In today's topic we will be discussing the basics Python decorators.
 They aren't as scary as you think!
 ---
-In today's topic we will be discussing Python decorators.
+In today's topic we will be discussing teh basics of Python decorators.
 They aren't as scary as you think!

 We will go through what they are, how they work, a toy example, and a more practical example.